ThorntonLab/ThorntonLab.github.io/coding/ms2bin.md

 1 1
 ```

-The first two numbers are the number of mutations and sample size, respectively.
+The first two numbers are the sample size and the number of mutations, respectively.
 These are unsigned integers.
 There are then 5 floating-point values representing mutation positions.
 Finally, there are 5 lines, one per haplotype.
 Each haplotype line contains the number of derived mutations on that haplotype, followed by the indexes (numbers from 0 to 4, the total number of mutations) where each derived mutation is found.

 Below, I show you two programs that convert the ms data into the more compact format, which is written in native binary format to a gzip-compressed file.
 The compression is done using the [zlib](http://zlib.net) library, which is a C-language library present on virtually every Unix machine.